Originally written back in 2017 while working for the LEGO-Inspired STEM organization, Play-Well TEKnologies.

 - Know what the job entails

-- Hit the Bricks (Understand everything about LEGO includes S.N.O.T.)
+- Hit the Bricks (Understand everything about LEGO including S.N.O.T.)

 - Get the appropriate education